 In the gastrointestinal tract, dry mouth.

 And in the skin, exanthematic eruptions of rare occurrence.

 This is a drug that requires a prescription for its acquisition and should be used with extreme caution:

-During pregnancy: Women in pregnancy should restrict their use, as there are reports that there is a certain risk of causing damage to the fetus.
+During pregnancy: Women in pregnancy should restrict their use, as there are reports that there is a particular risk of causing damage to the fetus.

 Ability to drive: After administration, symptoms such as blurred vision and other visual disturbances may appear for a long time.

-Normally within a few hours of its application, the effects of this eye drop disappear completely and the patient returns to normal, but in some cases it may last a little longer.
+Generally, within a few hours of its application, the effects of this eye drop disappear entirely, and the patient returns to normal, but in some cases, it may last a little longer.

 These effects affect the ability to use machinery or drive.
-You must not drive or use machines until you are in the optimal state to do so.
+You must not drive or use machines until you are optimal to do so.